britzl/defads/README.md

 Installing and using this project in your game is a four step process.

 ## Step 1 - Create ad network accounts
-Sign up to one or more of the supported ad networks and create one or more ads.
+Sign up to one or more of the supported ad networks.
+Depending on the chosen ad network you might also need to create one or more ads, campaigns, placements or similar.
+Follow the instructions on the respective ad networks dashboard or self service portal.

 ## Step 2 - Add the Defold Ads project as a dependency
 Open the game.project file for the project in which you intend to include ads.
 In the Dependencies field in the Project section add the URL to the zip file of [one of the available releases](https://github.com/britzl/defads/releases).
 If you are uncertain how to do this then it is recommended that you read more about setting up library dependencies [in the official documentation](http://docs.defold.com/manuals/libraries/#_setting_up_library_dependencies).